 Help comes in Esalen’s encounter groups and other people’s stories – stories that are mirrors and pieces of his own.
 These are the things he has to face.
 These are what he runs from:

-1. Being left is crushing
+1. Being left as a child is soul crushing

 A woman says to Stephanie: “My mother left.
 I can tell you, your baby is going to spend the rest of his life staring at the door, waiting for you to walk in.”
 Don’s never been able to want or expect anyone to walk through the door for him.